MontrealAI/AGIJobsv1/README.md

 - `npx hardhat job-registry:set-config --network <network> --modules '{"identity":"0x…"}' --plan-out ./plan.json` aligns
   modules, timings, and thresholds with `config/params.json` defaults and optional JSON overrides.
 The task prints a multi-transaction plan with encoded calldata, writes an optional Safe-ready summary, and refuses to broadcast unless `--execute` and an owner sender are supplied.
+Provide `--atomic` when broadcasting to use the single-transaction `setFullConfiguration` pathway instead of three sequential calls.
 - `npx hardhat job-registry:update-config --network <network> --thresholds '{"feeBps":275}' --execute --from 0xOwner` updates a
   single module, timing, or threshold via the granular update functions.
 It reuses the same validation guardrails as the configuration console, emits plan summaries, and enforces owner checks before broadcasting.